Young–Simpson syndrome

 YSS has been identified with having symptoms to a similar syndrome known as Ohdo Blepharophimosis syndrome, showing that it is quite difficult to diagnose the correct condition based on the symptoms present.
 Some doctors therefore consider these syndromes to be the same.

 Signs and symptoms

 Ohdo syndrome, SBBYSS variant, typically occurs early in life, with most diagnoses occurring at birth or during infancy.
-Patients with SBBYSS variant of Ohdo syndrome are characterized with hyperthyroidism, heart defects, facial dysmorphism, hypotonia, mental retardation, and postnatal growth retardation.
+Patients with SBBYSS variant of Ohdo syndrome are characterized with hyperthyroidism, heart defects, facial dysmorphism, hypotonia, intellectual disability, and postnatal growth retardation.